ChristianBarreraDiaz/passenger-counter/README.md

 The App displays a counter that you can increment with a button, with other button you can save the number on the counter to add it to a total and to a history of all the numbers added, this save button will also reset de counter.
 You can reset the total and the history by pressing the reset button.

+You can try this App here:  [Web App](https://bucolic-jelly-62bed9.netlify.app)

 ## Features

 - Counter with automatic reset